smart-edge-open/specs/doc/applications-onboard/network-edge-applications-onboarding.md

 # Enhanced Platform Awareness
 Enhanced platform awareness is supported in OpenNESS via the use of the Kubernetes NFD plugin.
 This plugin is enabled in OpenNESS for Network Edge by default please refer to the [NFD whitepaper](https://github.com/otcshare/specs/blob/master/doc/enhanced-platform-awareness/openness-node-feature-discovery.md) for information on how to make your application pods aware of the supported platform capabilities.

 Refer to [<b>supported-epa.md</b>](https://github.com/otcshare/specs/blob/master/doc/getting-started/network-edge/supported-epa.md) for the list of supported EPA features on OpenNESS network edge.

+# VM support for Network Edge
+Support for VM deployment on OpenNESS for Network Edge is available and enabled by default, certain configuration and pre-requisites may need to be fulfilled in order to use all capabilities.
+For information on application deployment in VM please see [openness-network-edge-vm-support.md](https://github.com/otcshare/specs/blob/master/doc/applications-onboard/openness-network-edge-vm-support.md).

 # Troubleshooting
 In this sections steps for debugging Edge applications in Network Edge will be covered.